pawasranjan/cse230/quiz/quiz-6-sample.markdown

 layout: default
 ---

+There will be questions about basics of object-oriented programming in C++ (similar to [Quiz 5](/cse230/quiz/quiz-5-sample.html)).
+The questions will cover inheritance, overloading, polymorphism and template programming.

-You will be asked to draw an object-oriented diagram, like the ones we have seen in class and have appeared in the lecture notes on this website.
+You will also be asked to draw an object-oriented diagram, like the ones we have seen in class and have appeared in the lecture notes on this website.
 The diagram should represent a good object-oriented structure that could be used to solve a particular problem.
 The diagram should